AltropInc/alt/doc/script/ConvertibleTypes.md

 ## Numeric Conversion

 [Numeric types](TypeNumeric.md) such as integers and floating numbers are convertible to each other.
+Numeric type conversion can be classified into widening type conversion and narrowing type conversion.

+### Widening Conversion

 **Widening Conversion** converts a smaller numeric type to a larger or the same type size without data loss.
 Or in other words, converting a value of T1 to a value of T2 is a widening conversion if we can convert the value of T2 back to the original value of T1.
 For example, converting a 4-byte integer to a 8-byte integer is a widening conversion because a 8-byte integer is able to hold any value of a 4-byte integer.
-On the other hand, **Narrowing  Conversion** is a typecasting that may cause data loss and the converted value may not be able to be converted back to the original value.
-For example, converting a 8-byte integer to a 4-byte integer is a narrowing conversion.

 Altro performs widening conversion automatically.
 The following automatic widening conversions are supported:
 ```